 Since 2002, Janice has become the global “go-to” person on all matters related to access for people who are deaf or hard of hearing.
 Equipped with an undergraduate degree in business, a law degree, and experience as a successful litigator, Janice leverages her broad background to articulate compelling business cases for organizations in both the for-profit and not-for-profit worlds to improve hearing access for customers with hearing loss.
 See http://www.hearingaccess.com

 Janice works with domestic and international organizations to benchmark best practices and helps clients leverage the most effective solutions for their situations.
 Working with multiple organizations, she helped the NYC Transit recommend that induction loops be included in all NYC subway information booths and call boxes as part of President Obama’s $13.5 million Stimulus Package.
 She also worked with the NYC Taxi and Limousine Commission to implement this same technology in all taxis.
 New York City is the first United States city to offer this technology in its transit systems.

 Janice is an Advisory Board member of The Burton Blatt Institute at Syracuse University.
 She is a former member of The Lower East Side Tenement Museum’s Advisory Committee.
 She has participated in six Renaissance Weekend retreats for leaders in business and finance, government, the media, religion, medicine, science, technology, and the arts.

 Janice is also a Consumer Education/Travel/Food writer.
 Thrive Global, The Outdoor Journal, Forbes/Lifestyle, Forbes Woman Africa, Yahoo Travel, Huffington Post, Johnny Jet, and Consumer Mojo published her articles.
 Condé Nast Traveler, Departures, Travel + Leisure, Good Housekeeping, Skift, Southern Living, Fox Business, NPR, MSN.com, and Reader’s Digest have quoted her and included her recommendations.
-She has traveled to 125 countries and 170 Travelers’ Century Club destinations and is on a quest to visit every country in the world.
+She has traveled to 132+3 UN countries and 179 Travelers’ Century Club destinations and is on a quest to visit every country in the world.